rpthms/nft-geo-filter/README.md

 # nft-geo-filter
-Filter traffic in nftables using country specific IP blocks
+Allow/deny traffic in nftables using country specific IP blocks

 # Description
 This script will download IPv4 or/and IPv6 blocks for the specified countries